VysotskiVadim/VysotskiVadim.blog/_drafts/how-to-make-unit-test-slow.markdown

 The initialization happens 1 time per test run, no matter how many tests you have, 1 or 10000.

 Tests `b` and `c` are as fast as the baseline.
-Mockito doesn't slow tests down when you mock something for a second time or verify a behavior.
+Mockito doesn't slow tests down when you mock the same class for a second time or verify a behavior.

 The test `d` took a bit more time than the baseline - 13.6 milliseconds.
 It created a mock for a new interface.